 Our company provides various employee benefit programs to executive officers, including medical, dental, vision, life, and disability insurance benefits, a 401(k) retirement savings plan, and an employee stock purchase plan.
-These benefits are generally available to all employees of our company.
+These benefits are generally available to all regular full-time employees of our company.